 In April of 2016, the Council was presented with these three alternatives to consider for a future Civic Center and expanded library.
 Following this presentation, Council directed staff to proceed in developing a public involvement plan to gauge community interest and support for two proposed alternative sites; these included the Police Department site and the three story alternative on the Tualatin commons.
 The proposed public involvement plan was designed to target specific demographics and segments of Tualatin that would reflect our entire community.
-Throughout the months of May and June, City staff and consultants have carried out the components of this plan and have feedback from the community to share with the Council in the attached public involvement report.
+The plan included creating flyers and fact sheets, surveys, media releases, social media, utilizing community events, stakeholder meetings, videos and focus groups.
+Throughout the months of May and June, City staff and consultants have carried out the components of this plan and have feedback from the community to share with the Council in the attached public involvement report..